-Please provide constructive conclusions and final remarks, which may form the basis upon which improvements of the quality of each programme of study under review may be achieved, with emphasis on the correspondence with the EQF.
+Please provide constructive conclusions and final remarks which may form the basis upon which improvements of the quality of the programme of study under review may be achieved, with emphasis on the correspondence with the EQF.

-The members of the EEC committee found the academic programmes in civil engineering and Geoinformatics to be compliant in all examined aspects.
-Overall, the programmes have been very successful in attracting high calibre students.
-The existing course offerings provide a balance between fundamentals and practice including several activities that demonstrate effective practices of active learning, which is an important element of contemporary education.
+The members of the EEC committee found the academic programme in Surveying Engineering and Geoinformatics to be compliant in all examined aspects.
+Overall, the programmes have been very successful in attracting high caliber students.
+The existing course offerings provide a balance between fundamentals and practice including several activities that demonstrate effective practices of active learning, which is an important element of contemporary education ("learning by doing") ant it is essential in Surveying topics.
 Moreover, the existing teaching labs and university facilities in general, although distributed over a large area in the city, they are of exceptional quality.

-A thorough revision of a broad range of examples on masters/PhD dissertations demonstrates the complementary activities of academic staff in various emerging areas in civil engineering and Geoinformatics.
+A thorough revision of a broad range of examples on report of "in field" exercises and on final dissertations demonstrates the complementary activities of academic staff in various emerging areas in Surveying engineering and geoinformatics.
 This is particularly interesting because former graduates have been absorbed in high-profile industries or they hold academic positions in various institutions.